 Sometimes you can get yourself into big trouble if you fall for this.

 11. Be selective about the person you are giving your personal/sensitive information

 You should not share any personal information with anyone.
 Because anyone can store it and use it in future to take your advantage.

 So, be selective about what you share and with whom; to stay safe.

-12. Take care of those who care about you and makes you happy
+12. Take care of those who care about you and make you happy

-During teenage, we tend to find someone who cares about you.
+During our teenage, we tend to find someone who cares about us.
 And even later in life.